Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Federal Poverty Level (FPL)

 The Federal Poverty Level (FPL) is a measure of income issued every year by the Department of Health and Human Services (HHS).
-Federal poverty levels are used to determine your eligibility for certain programs and benefits, including savings on Marketplace health insurance, and Medicaid and CHIP coverage.
+Federal poverty levels are used to determine your eligibility for certain programs and benefits, including financial help for Qualified Health Plans (QHPs) offered by Access Health CT, and Medicaid and CHIP coverage.

 Health Reimbursement Account (HRA)